micheal-orbita/orbita/README.md

 - Aerodynamics & lift-to-drag analysis
 - Data analysis and visualization
 - Project documentation and GitHub version control

+## Long-Term Goals
+- Implement simple simulations combining thrust, drag, and lift
+- Document each simulation on GitHub
+- Develop a progressive understanding of physics and aerospace principles
+- Showcase a fully functioning, physics-based hybrid rocket simulation

 ## How to Start / Use (Coming Soon)